FloorBroekgaarden/FloorBroekgaarden.github.io/_pages/group.md

 <img src="/images/gwpaleontology_group.png" alt="GW Paleontology Group" style="width:100%; border-radius:6px; margin-bottom:1em;">

-<p style="font-size: 0.97em; line-height: 1.7; margin-bottom: 1.5em;">The Gravitational-Wave Paleontology Lab uses astrophysical simulations and AI-driven data science to reconstruct the lives of massive stars across cosmic time from observations of gravitational waves of their black hole fossils.</p>
+<p style="font-size: 0.97em; line-height: 1.7; margin-bottom: 1.5em;">The Gravitational-Wave Paleontology Lab uses astrophysical simulations and AI-driven data science to reconstruct the lives of massive stars across cosmic time from observations of gravitational waves of their black hole fossils.
+Read more about the goals and research of the group on the <a href="/research/">Research page</a>.</p>

 ---